 We have a well-stocked, computerised library.
 All classes visit the library each week and the library is open to the students during lunch time on Mondays and Tuesdays.
 Students are able to borrow two books for us to two weeks.
 Reminders will be sent home for any overdue books, and an account for any damaged books or books held for more than six weeks.

 Sadly we do end up with a collection of lost property.
-Lost property is stored at the office and parents can look for lost items there.
+Lost property is stored at the office in the uniform room and parents can look for lost items there.
 All unclaimed items are donated to charity at the end of each term.
 Please name lost property to help us return it to the rightful owner.

 We offer a variety of different lunch options throughout the week.
 At the moment these options include: